adtzlr/felupe/docs/tutorial/platewithhole.rst

     system = fe.solve.partition(displacement, K, dof1, dof0)
     displacement += fe.solve.solve(*system, u0ext=u0ext)

-Once again, let's evaluate the deformation gradient and the stress.
+Let's evaluate the deformation gradient from the displacement field and calculate the stress tensor.
 This process is also called *stress recovery*.

 ..  code-block:: python